utep-cs-systems-courses/arch1-project2-ruthtrejo/project/project/README.md

 The Blinky-Buzzy Toy plays the Wii Theme Music.
 In order to play the song, simply press the first switch on the bottom board (S1).
-This will trigger the song to play and also change the LED lights from red to green depending on the beat of the song.
+This will trigger the song to play and also change the LED lights from red to green.
+Red signifies that no note/music is playing and green signifies that a note is currently playing.

-In order to stop the song from playing you may press any of the switches on the top board to stop it.
+In order to stop the song from playing you may press the bottom switch (S1) or the following two top switches: S1 or S2.
+Once any of these buttons are pressed, they will change the led light to red and play a note until the buttons are let go.

 The second switch on the bottom board (S2) will make the LED lights switch mimicking a police car.
-To stop the LED lights from flickering, pressing the top switch (S2) on the top board will stop it and the LED light will only light up GREEN.
+To stop the LED lights from flickering, pressing the top switch (S2) or (S1) on the top board will stop it and the LED light will only light up GREEN, RED if the switches are still pressed.

-The switches on the top board (S1, S2, S3, S4) will play a note whenever pushed.
-The note is the same for a certain switch.
+Switch 3 (S3) on the top board will dim the GREED led light.
+To interrupt it, the bottom switch (S1) must be pressed.

+Switch 4 (S4) on the top board will display the numbers in binary from 0 -
+3. When pressed for the first time, non of the led lights will show, representing 00.
+If pressed again, the GREEN led light will show, representing 01, when pressed again, the RED led light will show, representing 10, once pressed again, both RED and GREEN led lights will light up representing 11.
+Once pressed again, it will restart the count from 0.

 This toy at minimum does the following: